 Best Tactical Knife: Ka-Bar Straight Edge

 "This is my knife, there are many like it but this one is mine," so they say.
 There are some iconic silhouettes in this world, like the Coca-Cola bottle, the Kikkoman soy sauce bottle, and, I’d argue, the American made Ka-Bar Straight Edge.
 I think there’s something to be said for owning a knife just because you like it.
-This was a knife issued in WWII to soldiers for survival and self-defense but it can surely fill in as your survival knife with its seven-inch Cro-Van steel blade, leather handle, and included sheath.
-(Also available with a serrated blade and leather sheath.)
+This was a knife issued in WWII to soldiers for survival and self-defense but it can surely fill in as your survival knife with its seven-inch Cro-Van steel clip-point blade, stacked leather handle (not a micarta handle), and included sheath.
+(It's also available with a serrated blade and leather sheath.)